 Man Shake VS Lady Shake Protein

-Both The Man Shake and The Lady Shake are high in protein, but The Man Shake has 7% more than The Lady Shake (53.5g/serve compared to 50g/serve).
+Both The Man Shake and The Lady Shake are high in protein, but The Man Shake has 7% more than The Lady Shake (53.5g/100g compared to 50g/100g).
 There are some good reasons to put lots of protein in a meal replacement shake.
 Protein is more filling than carbohydrates.
 The body of a person undergoing calorie restriction might be strained and stressed.
 In such situations, it is important for there to be a good supply of muscle repairing protein at hand.
 Finally, protein has fewer calories by weight than fat and it “burns” slower than carbs.

 Man Shake VS Lady Shake Fat